lucashuang-devops/alien_invasion/README.md

 # alien_invasion
-You need to run as floow command pip install -r requirements.txt
+You need to run as follow command pip install -r requirements.txt